andrewclegg/sketchy/README.markdown

 How does it work?
 -----------------

-This particular variant of LSH uses _sketches_, which are rough lower-dimensional representations of a point in higher-dimensional space.
+This particular variant of LSH uses _sketches_, aka random projection, which are rough lower-dimensional representations of a point in higher-dimensional space.

 It works by slicing up the space with a number of surfaces (hyperplanes), and seeing which side of each hyperplane the data point is on.
 This can be